 - agricultural facilities (especially biogas plants),

-Our experts according to § 47 AwSV from our subsidiaries in Hamburg, Cologne and Nuremberg support you concerning the following subjects:
+Our experts from our subsidiaries in Hamburg und Cologne support you according to the requirements of §47 AwSV concerning the following subjects:

 - commissioning tests,

 - repeat inspections,